sensedeep/dynamodb-onetable/doc/schema-1.1.0.md

 ## Params

 The `params` map contains schema configuration that is vital to interpret table data.
-The `params` map MUST include the following properties:
+The `params` map MAY include the following properties:

 * typeField
 * isoDates

-The `typeField` property MUST be set to a string that contains the name of the DynamoDB attribute that specifies the application entity model name.
+The `typeField` property MAY be set to a string that contains the name of the DynamoDB attribute that specifies the application entity model name.
 This name is used an index into the `models` map when interpreting table data.
-A typical `typeField` value is `_type`.
+If unset, this defaults to `_type`.

 The `isoDates` property MAY be set to true to specify that dates will be stored in the datbase as ISO date strings.
-If unset, isoDates defaults to be true.
 If set to false, dates are stored as a number of seconds since Jan 1 1970 (Unix epoch date format).
+If unset, isoDates defaults to be false.

 The `params` map MAY contain the following optional properties that are used by the OneTable library and MUST be considered RESERVED.
 All other values in the params collection MUST be considered RESERVED.